zwoefler/Investment_Sheet_LaTeX/README.md

 # Investment sheet as LaTeX
-This project holds my LaTeX template for my investment thesis for companies
+LaTeX template for an investment thesis for companies

 # Goal
-Have a reusable LaTeX tempalte with key details, SWOT-analysis and general information of a company that i might intend buying
+Have a reusable LaTeX tempalte (class file) with key details, SWOT-analysis and general information of a company.
+The handwritten example can be seen below.

-# Digitalisation of handwritten Note
+All the sections need to be included in the LaTeX Tempalte.

 ![story_sheet](img/story_sheet.png)

-# Usage with VS Code
+## Usage with VS Code
 - Install the Extensions
 `Remote - Containers` by Microsoft
 `LaTeX Workshop` by James Yu